 Stevenson MADE blends rigorous academic content with relevant, real world applications by making use of strong business relationships and post-secondary partners in the field of Advanced Manufacturing.
 All course work has project based learning with design thinking and problem solving at the core.
 This four-year program is open to Davis, Heritage, and Jeannette junior high school students scheduled to attend Stevenson High School.
 If additional seats are available, applications from other schools will be considered (internal transfer approval will be required for non-Stevenson feeder school students).

-Δ Δ Utica High School Academy for Health and Human Services (UAHHS)
+Δ Δ Utica High School Academy for Health and Human Services (HHS)

-Becoming available to 9th grade students in the 2023-2024 school year, UAHHS will utilize therapeutic medical, public safety and rehabilitation services themes to help students develop technical and critical thinking skills while exposing students to in-depth industry related challenges through a medical lens.
+HHS utilizes therapeutic services, public safety and rehabilitation services themes to help students develop technical and critical thinking skills while exposing students to in-depth industry related challenges through a medical lens.
+Emphasis is placed on cross-curricular integration and emerging technologies pertinent to the medical field.

 Δ Δ Δ UCS Art Programs